 In every state except Western Australia, there is at least a $50 difference between new cars and old cars, with an old car being defined as one that is five years old.
 So if you’re after cheaper car insurance premiums, getting an older car might be a good place to start.

 New Cars Vs Old Cars – Annual Premiums ($/year) for a 30 to 49 year old driver

 |Source: www.canstar.com.au.
 Premiums are based on all products rated in Canstar’s 2018 Car Insurance Star Ratings (May 2018) for the 30 to 49 year old Driver profile.
 Premiums for old car type based on 5-year old vehicles.|

 If you’re in the market for a car insurance policy, check out the table below which includes a snapshot of car insurance policies on Canstar’s database for each of a 25-29, 30-39 and 40-49 year old male driver in NSW without an extra driver under 25 years old.
 The results are sorted by Star Rating, then by provider name (alphabetically).
 Check upfront with your provider and read the PDS to confirm whether a particular policy meets your needs before deciding to commit to it.

 Average car insurance cost by age and state

-The average cost of car insurance in NSW for an male under the age of 25 is $1,641 according to Canstar’s 2018 Car Insurance Research – a decrease of nearly $600 from 2017’s average of $2,217 in the same category.
+The average annual cost of car insurance premiums in NSW for a male under the age of 25 is $1,641 according to Canstar’s 2018 Car Insurance Research – a decrease of nearly $600 from 2017’s average of $2,217 in the same category.

-In comparison to a female under 25 from NSW, there’s a difference of more $100.
-This is much closer gap than in 2017, which saw a difference of nearly $300 between males and females under 25 in NSW.
+In comparison to a female under 25 from NSW, there’s a difference of just over $100, with premiums being slightly higher on average for male drivers.
+This is a much closer gap than in 2017, which saw a difference of nearly $300 between males and females under 25 in NSW.

-The table below shows a complete overview of car insurance premiums by age and state:
+The table below shows a complete overview of average car insurance premiums by age and state: